jrgissing/lammps/doc/src/fix_guess_bonds.rst

 following the prefactor, where the numeric atom type or type label is followed by the atomic radius (see example above).

-In *pauling* mode, the bond order is calculated with the follwing equation:
+In *pauling* mode, the bond order is calculated with the following equation:

 .. math::